csev/cc4e/book/README.md

     [comment]: <> (code c_123_01.c)

-This code will only show up when viewed through PHP - it won't show up on github.
+The code in these files will only show up when viewed through PHP - it won't show up on github.

-Fragments that won't compile that are being described can be left in as indented pre-formatted text.
+Short fragments that won't compile that are being described can be left in as indented pre-formatted text.

 Scanning Details